awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.BackupRestore.md

 1. Add the `SQLSERVER_BACKUP_RESTORE` option to the option group\.

-1. Associate an IAM role with the option\.
+1. Associate an AWS Identity and Access Management \(IAM\) role with the option\.
 The IAM role must have access to an S3 bucket to store the database backups\.

    That is, it must have as its option setting a valid Amazon Resource Name \(ARN\) in the format `arn:aws:iam::account-id:role/role-name`\.
-For more information, see [ AWS Identity and Access Management \(IAM\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-iam)\.
+For more information, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-iam) in the *AWS General Reference\.*

 1. Associate the option group with the DB instance\.